man4ish/lab-lims/README.md

 ## Overview

-**Lab Data Manager** is designed to help research teams track, organize, and search biological samples in a structured, user-friendly interface.
+**lab-lims** is designed to help research teams track, organize, and search biological samples in a structured, user-friendly interface.
 It supports core LIMS features such as sample submission, metadata tracking, and secure access.

 ## Features